Real Time Crime Centers: How to Design a Great RTCC

 Interior designers typically recommend limiting bright colors and patterns to accent areas, such as accessories and/or a single wall.
 While bright colors can lift the overall mood of your RTCC team, they can be overwhelming in large doses.

-We recommend choosing neutral colors such as whites, creams, grays, and wood tones for the main walls and floors.
+We recommend choosing neutral colors, such as white, cream, gray, and wood tones, for the main walls and floors.
 Neutral colors are calming and can be a nice background for unique accents in your interior design.

 Real-Time Crime Center Furniture